harihaysrun/sisc-vue/README.md

 ## Features

 ### Major Features & Algorithms Used
-1. Post/edit/delete listings & comments (CRUD), using Express API connected to MongoDB
+1. Post/edit/delete listings & comments (CRUD), using Express API connected to a MongoDB database (view the API for this project [here](https://github.com/harihaysrun/skincare-api))
-2. Use server-side search for products page (MongoDB)
+2. Server-side search for products page (MongoDB)
-3. Use client-side search on request & reviews page (using filter function)
+3. Client-side search on request & reviews page (using filter function)

-### Limitations, Bugs, Features pending implementing
+### Limitations & Bugs,
-1. Tried to make the individual products accesible from the home page (using props) but so far I only managed to make it switch to the Products page
+1. I tried to make the individual products accessible from the home page (using props) but so far I've only managed to make it switch to the Products page

-2. Other features I have in mind:
+### Features pending implementing
-    - Use ‘chat’ instead of comment to make interactions more personal
+1. Use ‘chat’ instead of comment to make interactions more personal
-    - Use a more intuitive star rating system as shown in this [codepen](https://codepen.io/Kradek/pen/VpezNR)
+2. Implement a more interactive star rating system as shown in this [codepen](https://codepen.io/Kradek/pen/VpezNR)

 ## Use & Test Cases